MeltwaterArchive/storyplayer/v2/learn/fundamentals/understanding-system-under-test.md

 ### Further Reading

 * [System Under Test Config File](../../using/configuration/system-under-test-config.html) is the complete reference to everything you can do with this config file.
-* Your stories need to use [the Config Module](../../modules/config/index.html) to retrieve any settings from your system under test config file.
+* Your stories need to use [the SystemUnderTest module](../../modules/systemundertest/index.html) to retrieve any settings from your system under test config file.